Churchill College Boat Club: History

-Recently the College has been awarded both the Pegasus Cup (2013, 2015), and the Marconi Cup (2015) for the best performing college in May and Lent Bumps respectively.
+The College has been awarded both the Pegasus Cup (2013, 2015), and the Marconi Cup (2015) for the best performing college in May and Lent Bumps respectively.
 Both the Men's and Women's crews hold spots in the first division of these races.

 Henley appearances

 Churchill Women won the "College A" event at the inaugural Henley Women's Regatta in 1988, and again in 1990.
 Churchill Men last qualified for the Temple Challenge Cup in 1996 at Henley Royal Regatta, progressing to the second round.